Triangle processes on graphs with given degree sequence: The asymptotic distribution of

-A lower bound on the number $s^-(G)$ of valid \dsm es from $G\in \cG_i$ which create no triangle is given by taking any triangle and any edge at distance at least 3 from the triangle.
+\begin{proof} Given $G\in \cN_t$, let $s^-(G)$ be the number of valid \dsm es from $G\in \cG_i$ which create no triangle.
+A lower bound on $s^-(G)$ is given by taking any triangle and any edge at distance at least 3 from the triangle.
 There are at least $M-6(d_1-1)^3$ choices for this directed edge.
 If $d_1=o(M^{1/3})$, this is $(1-o(1))M$.
 So $s^-(G)\geq (6-o(1))tM$ since we must choose a triangle edge and a direction, and $s^-(\cN_t)=\sum_{G\in\cN_t}s^-(G)\geq (6-o(1))tMN_t$.
-No triangles are created by any of these \dsm es, but may be destroyed by removal of the switch edges.
+No triangles are created by any of these \dsm es, but more than one triangle may be destroyed by removal of the switch edges.
 So we destroy at least 1 and at most $2(d_1-1)$ triangles.
 These bounds are tight, since every edge might lie in a $(d_1+1)$-clique, as is the case for graphs comprising $n/(d_1+1)$ cliques of size $(d_1+1)$.